Demographics of Utah: Population

 The United States Census Bureau estimates that the population of Utah was 3,205,958 on July 1, 2019, a 16.00% increase since the 2010 United States census.

 The center of population of Utah is located in Utah County in the city of Lehi.
 As of April 1, 2010 the 2010 census indicated that Utah had a population of 2,763,885.
 In 2008, the U.S. Census Bureau determined Utah was the fastest-growing state in the country.

 Much of the population lives in cities and towns along the Wasatch Front, a metropolitan region that runs north–south with the Wasatch Mountains rising on the eastern side.
 Growth outside the Wasatch Front is also increasing.
 The St. George metropolitan area is currently the second fastest-growing in the country after the Las Vegas metropolitan area, while the Heber micropolitan area is also the second fastest-growing in the country (behind Palm Coast, Florida).

 Utah contains five metropolitan areas (Logan, Ogden-Clearfield, Salt Lake City, Provo-Orem, and St. George), and four micropolitan areas (Heber, Vernal, Price, and Cedar City).

-Birth data
+Vital statistics

 Note: Births in table do not add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.